 Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

-After traveling in and around Cuba for five years and being based in Havana for two years as a solo traveling chica, I feel reasonably competent to share with you the best things to do in Cuba solo.
+After traveling in and around Cuba for five-plus years and being based in Havana for two years as a solo traveling chica, I feel reasonably competent to share with you the best places and things to do in Cuba solo.

-Arriving in Havana (or anywhere else in Cuba) is still like stepping into a different world; this captivating island nation is like nowhere else you have visited.
+Arriving in Havana (or anywhere else in Cuba) is still like stepping into a different world; I think I can promise you that this intriguing island nation is like nowhere else you have visited.

-I’m here to guide you through the best things to do in Cuba solo, the vibrant tapestry woven with history, culture, and the rhythmic beats of salsa music.
+I’m here to guide you through the best things to do in Cuba solo, the biggest Caribbean Island, where the vibrant ambiance is woven with famous history, and culture, and the rhythmic beats of salsa music merge with a complicated current situation.

-And yes, Cuba is a safe destination for solo female travelers.
+And yes, Cuba is a safe destination for solo female travelers if you were wondering.
 More about that later!

 Affiliate disclosure: I only recommend tours, services and purchases I know and love on this website.

-Photo from a luxury resort in Cayo Santa Maria, Cuba, of the resort pool in the early evening with the sky still blue overhead, the greenish blue pool surrounded by palm trees and hotel buildings, with soft colored lighting
+Photo from a luxury resort in Cayo Santa Maria (close to Santa Clara town), Cuba, of the resort pool in the early evening with the sky still blue overhead, the greenish blue pool surrounded by palm trees and hotel buildings, with soft colored lighting.
+Best Cuban cities to visit.

 Resort in Cayo Santa Maria